Jianxun/ltspice_to_svg/context/memory.md

 - Multiline text support with proper line spacing
 - Text in window definitions for symbols
 - Selective rendering of net label flags with the --no-net-label option
+- Selective rendering of I/O pin text with the --no-pin-name option

 The text rendering architecture consists of:
 1. `SVGRenderer` - High-level control of which texts to render
 2. `TextRenderer` - Detailed positioning and styling of text elements
 3. `SymbolRenderer` - Specialized handling for text in symbols
+4. `FlagRenderer` - Specialized handling for flag text like I/O pin names

 ## Architecture